bradygrapentine/party-like-its-1989/README.md

     ----------------Sort the films by release date, rather than as they appear in the file.'

+    ~ this can be done directly in the api call

     ----------------Add a search bar that filters down the shown results.
 Note that is not making a new API call, just filtering the current list

+    ~ update state with input the way the scoreboard was implemented, but, instead of updating the display, update a variable in the filtering method

     ----------------Display the release date in a formatted manner, e.g. "May 24th", rather than 1989-05-24.